Bearaujus/bgdk/README.md

 - [UTIL/PTRCONV](https://github.com/bearaujus/bgdk/tree/master/util/ptrconv)

 `ptrconv` is utilities for converting an object to object ptr (*object) and vice versa.
+This package also can handle nil ptr object (*object) conversion.

 &nbsp;